Mission

 Meaghan Fullerton

 Meaghan works as a clinical psychotherapist in partnership with Sipekne’katik First Nation and other Mi’kmaw organizations.
-She is a graduate of Acadia’s Counselling Program (2013), and is passionate about personal and collective transformation, societal change, healing justice, and restorative anti-colonial, anti-oppressive work.
+She graduated from Acadia’s Counselling Program (2013) and is passionate about personal and collective transformation, societal change, healing justice, and restorative, anti-colonial, anti-oppressive work.

 Maeghan Hill